Help with travel costs for medical appointments

 - appointment letter or card

-- proof that you’re receiving one of the benefits.
+- proof that you’re receiving one of the benefits, have an NHS Exemption Certificate or an HC2 or HC3

-Visit the NHS website for more information and a full list of eligibility criteria.
+Visit the NHS Low Income Scheme for more information and a full list of eligibility criteria.

 Carers

 If you’re caring for someone who’s living with a brain tumour, you may be able to receive help with travel costs to the hospital through a Budgeting Loan from the government’s Social Fund.
-Eligibility criteria apply, including low income or receiving income-related job seekers allowance.
+Eligibility criteria apply, including low income or receiving income based Employment Support Allowance.
 And you have to pay the money back.
+If you are receiving Universal Credit, you cannot apply for a budgeting loan, but can apply for a Universal Credit budgeting advance.
+You will have this payment back directly from your Universal Credit payments.

 For more information, speak to our expert benefits advisor by booking an appointment for our free telephone Benefits Clinic.